 The wonderful synergy of coconut and lemon in a spongy, flavorful and easy-to-make sheet cake.
 Covered with our favorite lemon cream cheese frosting, it's the perfect cake to make for a brunch, tea party or simply to snack on.

-We all know coconut cake and lemon cakes are favorites among most crowds.
+We all know lemon cakes are favorites among most crowds.
+And coconut cakes come close.
 Who can argue with those flavors, or with the fact that they are used in a cake, right?

 About sheet cakes